 - Rinse off the seaweed and chop it into 1 inch cubes and return to the pot of water.

-- Sauté onion till transparent.
+- Chop the onion and slice the carrot.
+Sauté the onion till transparent.
 Add onion to the stock along with the carrot.
 Lightly boil for 5 minutes

-- Add the soba.
-Bring to a boil and add 1 cup of cold water,
+- Add the soba noodles to the pot.
+Bring everything to a boil and add 1 cup of cold water.

 - Repeat this process 3 times –adding a total of 3 cups of water.